clarkgrubb/data-tools/doc/utf8-viewer.1.md

 \--no-render
 : don't display the characters in addition to the Unicode points.

+-s, \--surrogate-pairs
+: show the surrogate pairs that would be used to represent astral code points in UTF-16.

 -u, \--unprintable-char
 : Unicode point of the character to use for unprintable characters.
 The default is U+25A1 "WHITE SQUARE".
 Has no effect unless the -r flag is also used.